spacebabies/ci/README.md

 environments to match yours.

 1. Copy `bitbucket_pipelines.yml` to the project root.
+2. Set the correct Ruby version in it.
+3. Commit and push so that Bitbucket knows what to do.
+4. Enable Pipelines in the project.
-2. Set the project environment variables in Bitbucket (see below).
+5. Set the project environment variables in Bitbucket (see below).
-3. Enable Pipelines in Bitbucket

 ## Use every day